Terminix offers the most advanced termite solutions, backed by the strongest guarantee in the business.

 Potential termite infestations in your home:

 - Wood-to-soil contact

 Questions to ask:

-- What type of termite treatment should I use?
+- What type of termite control should I use?

 - What is the time frame on termite treatments?